 Many believe J. Ramsey Michaels’ commentary is a worthy replacement of Morris’ work in the NICNT series.
 It is over 1100 pages.
 This commentary serves admirably as a terrific complement to Carson and Morris.
 For its length, like Kostenberger, there is less focus on introductory material and historical background.
 The focus is on explaining the biblical text, which I believe is a strength to this commentary.

-I do not own Keener’s two volume commentary published by Hendrickson.
+I do not own Keener’s massive two volume commentary published by Hendrickson.
 Currently, it is not available in electronic form.
 However, based on Keener’s reputation, I would obtain this commentary set if I intended to start a detailed Greek exegetical study of John’s gospel, especially if it become available in electronic form.
+The bibliography of his reference work is extensive (over 150 pages) and may be worth the price of admission alone.

 Boice’s five–volume commentary series is based on his exposition when he preached through John’s gospel in the 1970s.
 His commentary is my favorite devotional commentary on John’s gospel, surpassing John MacArthur’s two–volume expository commentaries.